No Future But A Shared Future

 Lawrence O. Gostin is the founding O'Neill Chair in Global Health Law at Georgetown University, faculty director at the O'Neill Institute for National and Global Health Law, and professor of medicine at Georgetown University.
 He is also the director of the World Health Organization Collaborating Center on National and Global Health Law.

-Kevin A. Klock is senior vice president of operations and legal affairs (general counsel) at the Foundation for the National Institutes of Health (FNIH) and adjunct professor and scholar at the O’Neill Institute for National and Global Health Law at Georgetown University Law Center.
+Kevin A. Klock is senior vice president, chief operating officer and general counsel at the Foundation for the National Institutes of Health (FNIH) and adjunct professor and scholar at the O'Neill Institute for National and Global Health Law at Georgetown University Law Center.

 Sam Halabi is a Senior Scholar at the O'Neill Institute for National and Global Health Law where he leads the Center for Transformational Health Law.